 It takes time to overcome the unconscious limiting habits that we have accumulated and for us to learn new ways that support how we wish to be living our lives.
 But that is OK as we have the whole of this lifetime and many others to learn our lessons.

-What we imagine as time is a linear reality that allows us to have the deception of being ‘born not knowing who we are,’ and then we can play the game of life to ‘evolve into who we wish to become.’
+What we imagine as time is a linear reality that allows us to have the experience of being ‘born not knowing who we are,’ and then we can play the game of life to ‘evolve into who we wish to become.’
 So enjoy the time you have to play, for we never know when our time is up!

 Imagine if we could see all time and space, here and now.
 We would see all of our lifetimes together, everything we had learned and will learn, all together.
 We would not need to do anything.
 Everything would be happening instantly right now.
 There would be no point in having a life.
 Game over!
 Viewed this way, time is our friend as it allows us to participate and act out many lifetimes of experiences.